mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 1. Deliberately choose core technologies that are hard to change later.
 1. Prefer conserative choices over the cutting edge.
 1. Community size and active maintenance are vital, especially in unfamiliar territory.
-1. Building good products is all about experimenting.
+1. Building a good product is all about experimenting.
 Optimise for iteration speed and flexibility.
 1. Leave interesting technological problems to other people.
-1. Talk to your users, especially during planning to prevent wasting time on features they do not care about.
+1. Talk to your users to prevent wasting time on features they do not care about.

 On top of that, writing this down has been invaluable to help me crystallise my thoughts.
 Expect more of this in the future!